wangziqi2013/wangziqi2013.github.io/_posts/2019-08-31-alloy-cache.markdown

 data block to use, the Alloy Cache approach only reads 72 bytes of data, and in the case of cache miss, 64 of them are discarded.

+To compensate the lower hit rate compared with other designs, Alloy cache further overlaps cache probe with DRAM access.
+If the cache indicates a hit, then the DRAM lookup is aborted (results are discarded if it finishes earlier), and we use the cached block.
+If the cache indicate a miss, the miss latency is reduced to the latency of cache lookup or DRAM lookup, whichever is larger, instead of the sum of these two.